Heritage Week 2024: Layer by Layer Treasure Hunt

 Who are they for?

-The questions and clues included in the Treasure Hunts require the ability to read in English.
 The activities are appropriate for all age levels, and are most fun in groups of family and friends.
 Get your Treasure Hunt group ready and go!

 Note: This treasure hunt is designed to be completed by bike, transit or car, or walking within sections (not a walkable route in one day).